AWP - Kayak Standard rules (From 1/1/2023)

 (Single events can add rules for safety reasons)

-- must be fitted with a full plate footrest or similar (Yakima type touring footrests are not permitted.
+- Must be fitted with a full plate footrest or similar (Yakima type touring, and slalom footrests are not permitted.
 Solid foam foot plates are allowed)

-- with no constructional changes that could impact the safety standards.
-Handles, full plate footrests and pillars must not be removed!
+- Handles, seat, full plate footrests and pillars may not be removed.

 Not approved boats